 - End goal(s)

-Before you create a persona, conduct research to make sure your personas accurately represent your users.
-After you gather an adequate amount of data, organize the information into persona groups that represent your ideal customers.
+Before you create a persona, conduct plenty of research to make sure your personas accurately represent your users.
+After you gather an adequate amount of both qualitative and quantitative data, organize the information into persona groups that represent your ideal customers.
 Remember to focus on the major needs of the most important user groups—you can’t be everything to everyone, nor should you try to be!

 Step 1: Add a header

 The header includes a fictional name, image, and quote that summarizes what matters most to the persona as it relates to your product.
 These features aid in improving memorability, keeping your design team focused on the users they are building the product for.